DevMech/MergeConflict/README.md

 #Merge this.
-Ybhbuybuyou think you can merge with me?
+Ybhbuybuyou think jnjknyou can merge with me?
 I don't think so./
 ##Break Stuff
 ## This chabugynge was made by Ben.
 hbhb